Klehrik/Klehrik/README.md

 ---

 ## [Lost Arcana](https://github.com/Klehrik/Lost_Arcana)
-Datapack that adds new enchantments to vanilla Minecraft.
+Datapack that adds new enchantments and items to vanilla Minecraft.